tinacms/tina.io/content/docs/extending-tina/validation.md

 //  We have access to value of description by using data?.<Name of field>
              const lengthOfDescription = data?.description?.length || 0
              if(lengthOfTitle >= lengthOfDescription){
-               return 'The description must be longer then the title' }
+               return 'The description must be longer than the title' }
            }
          }